Probate Q&A Series

 e.
 Clear Title and Address Liens

 Before closing, ensure the estate clears any outstanding liens, mortgages and property taxes.
 The personal representative distributes sale proceeds to creditors in priority order under N.C.
-Gen. Stat. § 28A-15-1, then to heirs.
+Gen. Stat. § 28A-15-1, then to heirs or devisees.

 f.
 Allocate Net Proceeds and File Final Accounting

-After paying debts, commissions and costs, the representative distributes net proceeds to co-owners according to their fractional interests.
+After paying debts, commissions and costs, the representative distributes net proceeds to the persons entitled to them according to the will or intestacy law.
 They then file a final accounting with the clerk for approval.
 Once approved, the estate closes.

 2. Helpful Checklist for Co-Owners